Olga Kapeliuk

 Prof. Olga Kapeliuk (אולגה קפליוק; born 1932, Kraków, Poland) is an Israeli linguist.

 Kapeliuk, who is professor emeritus of linguistics and African studies at Hebrew University of Jerusalem, was considered among the most important Israeli linguists and researchers of Semitic languages, especially of Ethiopian languages and modern Aramaic dialects.
 She has earned an international reputation as one of the leading experts in the Amharic language of Ethiopia.
-With the development of the large-scale immigration of Ethiopian Jews to Israel, she served an important function as an advisor to the nation's educational system.
+With the development of the large-scale immigration of Jewish Ethiopians to Israel, she served an important function as an advisor to the nation's educational system.